Article Last Updated: August 2023

-- Now you need to fill this jar with clean fresh drinking water but leave 2 inches at the top of the jar.
+- Now you need to fill this jar with clean fresh drinking water but leave 1 inch at the top of the jar.

 - Put a plastic cover over the jar.

-- Shake up the solution and then leave it to dissolve for 24 hours.
+- Then leave it to dissolve for 24 hours.

-- The salt crystals should be dissolved after 24 hours and then the Sole is ready.
+- The salt crystals should be dissolved after 24 hours.

-The good news is that this sole water mix is unlikely to contain any antifungal or antibacterial properties so it should last for a long time once created.
+The good news is that this sole water mix is unlikely to contain any fungal or bacterial properties so it should last for a long time once created.

-Note: you are NOT supposed to drink this solution by itself but add a small amount of this to water as outlined in the next section.
+Note: you are NOT supposed to drink this solution by itself but add a small spoonful of this to fresh drinking water as outlined in the next section.